 MGT 6939.
 Contemporary Issues in Real Estate.
 [Formerly MGT 439G] This seminar course is designed to provide students in real estate with real-time awareness of current issues in the field.
 The course will begin with a review of current market trends in all product types (warehouse, industrial, multifamily, retail, office) and selected geographies.
-This is facilitated by the Annual Urban Land Institute's report Emerging Trends.
+This is facilitated by the Annual Urban Land Institute's report "Emerging Trends."
 This year's offering will include speakers discussing current conflicts in urban planning, the political landscape for real estate development, the economics of green development and current financing trends.
 Its purpose is to bring soon-to-be graduates pursuing opportunities in real estate up to speed on issues affecting the industry so they are better prepared for interviews and job placement.
-The course is specifically designed for 2nd year MBA candidates who have taken the prerequisite courses of MGT 6437 (Real Estate Finance) and MGT 6438 (Development and Acquisition), but other students with similar backgrounds may enroll with permission of the instructor.
+The course is specifically designed for 2nd year MBA candidates who have taken the prerequisites of MGT 6437 (Real Estate Finance) and MGT 6438 (Development and Acquisition), but other students with similar backgrounds may enroll with permission of the instructor.
 [1]

 UNIV 6215.
 Innovation Realization.
 [Formerly MGT 6499] Innovation Realization is a new experiential learning course focused on the business and legal issues involved in technology commercialization.
-Throughout the course multidisciplinary teams of Ph.D., MBA, and J.D. students will examine these issues in the context of dissertation research conducted by the Ph.D. students.
+Throughout the course multidisciplinary teams of PhD, MBA, and JD students will examine these issues in the context of dissertation research conducted by the PhD students.
 Issues considered will include identification of entrepreneurial opportunities, fundamentals of industry analysis, legal means of protecting intellectual property, customer discovery, alliances and commercialization environments, and entrepreneurial finance.
 Students must take both semesters of this class; there is no option to take 1⁄2 of the class.
-Each innovation team will be composed of a Ph.D. candidate, two MBA candidates, and two J.D. candidates, and the team's projects will be developed around the doctoral thesis research of the Ph.D. student.
+Each innovation team will be composed of a PhD candidate, two MBA candidates, and two JD candidates, and the team's projects will be developed around the doctoral thesis research of the PhD student.
 There is an application process for enrollment in this course which will be communicated in advance of the fall semester.
 [4]